 • Improved Cache management: More GPU RAM cached to reduce load and increase FPS count

-• Fingerprint support added which allow unlocking with fingerprints
+• Fingerprint support which allows unlocking with fingerprints

 • Comes pre-installed with LibreOffice 6.1.2